BUILDING STRATEGIC ORGANISATIONAL PARTNERSHIPS

 01. Examine the importance for building strategic partnerships.

-02. Outline the blueprint for building effective partnerships and alliances.
+02. Outline the blueprint for building effective partnerships and alliances in Education

 03. Examine the significance of cross-cultural factors in partnership development, management and sustainability.

-04. Examine particular organisational benefits, challenges, and inhibitors to partnering.
+04. Examine particular organisational benefits, challenges, and inhibitors to education-based partnerships.

-05. Demonstrate an understanding of the current global environment and their potential relevance for Australian organisations.
+05. Demonstrate an understanding of the current global environment and their potential relevance for International and Australian educational institutions

 Select to view your study options…